Hi! My name is Tom, a Cambridge-educated economics tutor, with 1000+ hours of experience tutoring economics.

 I specialise in the Edexcel Economics A and AQA A-level Economics exam boards.

 I know these exam boards inside out and prepare extra resources for my students.
-You can find a lot of them on this website here.
+You can find a lot of those additional resources on this website here.

 Previously I studied Economics at Cambridge at undergraduate and Master’s level.